BA (Hons) ArchitectureSouthwark Campus

 All third year students are introduced to professional practice through a series of lectures and case studies.
 The lecture-based teaching is delivered by practitioners and representatives from the regulatory bodies.
 You’ll be required to manage and appraise your own working practices with respect to your final year's work; you are also taught how to prepare a CV and search for work.
 You are also encouraged to visit an architect's office in preparation for working in practice, and to participate in the RIBA Mentoring scheme.

-To qualify as an architect, you need a year’s (minimum) paid professional experience after graduation, followed by a two year postgraduate degree and the final RIBA part 3 examination.
-It’s a long process, but one you’ve qualified your starting salary could be around £30,000 a year, rising with experience.
+To qualify as an architect, you need to complete a 3 year (or part time equivalent ) bachelor's degree, plus a 2 year postgraduate master's degree (or part time equivalent), and two years' (minimum) professional practical experience, followed by the final RIBA part 3 course and examination.
+Whilst it’s a long process, once you’ve qualified your starting salary could be around £30,000 a year, rising with experience.

 As an LSBU graduate you can apply for further study at any RIBA recognised schools.
 Past students have been accepted at prestigious schools including the Bartlett University College London and the Academy of Fine Arts Vienna.